-Sump pumps are often a last line of defence against basement flooding, and for that reason their reliability is key.
+Sump pump systems are often a last line of defence against basement flooding, and for that reason their reliability is key.
 A sump pump will need to predictably detect rising water levels in the sump well, and start in response.
-A primary pump, attached to AC mains power will generally be all that is needed, but “generally” is not a strong assurance with flooding conditions are often connected with electrical failures.
+A primary sump pump systems, attached to AC mains power will generally be all that is needed, but “generally” is not a strong assurance with flooding conditions are often connected with electrical failures.
 The same downpour that could lead to a basement flood could also reasonably be accompanied by an electrical outage.

 Covering your A**